-Currently, our family room is painted a deep color and the blinds are often drawn for TV watching, making it difficult to keep anything alive.
+Currently, our family room is painted a deep color and the blinds are often drawn for TV watching, making it difficult to keep any plants alive.
 A couple years ago, I added a dried boxwood globe I found at Restoration Hardware to one of the shelves and I liked the pop of green it added to the space.
 I thought a terrarium would repeat this effect, also adding a few other natural elements plus the sparkle of glass.

-I brushed a bunch of soil from the roots and placed it on the soil layer in the jar making sure the roots were covered.
-Next, I added a few river rocks and moss and gave the plant a light watering as close to the roots as possible.
+Brush a bunch of soil from the roots and place it on the soil layer in the jar making sure the roots are covered with a bit more soil.
+Next, add a few river rocks and a layer of moss.

 What natural elements do you like to add to your space?
 Do you have any tips for keeping a terrarium at its best?